AjeeshTR/github-upload/_includes/04-lists.md

-Replace this with a list of your favorite things.
+Edit the in this pull request.
+Create a markdown list in the file.
+It can be ordered or unordered.
+Commit your changes.